ZhenyingZhu/StudyNotes/AIAndData.md

 - Agent mode in VS.

+Powershell is something AI never able to get it right.

 ## K8s

 Kubernetes can use Docker as the container runtime (though today, containerd or CRI-O are more common).